manelcab/awake-template/content/posts/security_camera_proftpd.md

 These are the steps:

-## 1. Raspberry Pi OS intallation
+## 1. Create user files

-First of all creata a new file and include a live with each user you want to configure, where the syntax is username:password, like this:
+First of all create a new file and include a live with each user you want to configure, where the syntax is username:password, like this:

 ```
 cat /home/pi/config/ftpd/users.conf